orix-software/orix-software.github.io/docs/commands/sedoric.md

 ```

 It will list all .dsk files with the letter 'p' on the first letter.

+If a personnal disk must be inserted : It can be put in any folder (as /home/sedoric) for example.

 then without .dsk file, sedoric will try to find .dsk in the right folder :